Japan marks tsunami, nuclear tragedy 8 years on

-TOKYO (AFP) - With flowers, silent prayers and tearful tributes, Japan on Monday (March 11) marked the eighth anniversary of a crippling earthquake, tsunami and nuclear disaster that devastated its northeastern coast and left some 18,500 people dead or missing.
+TOKYO • With flowers, silent prayers and tearful tributes, Japan yesterday marked the eighth anniversary of a crippling earthquake, tsunami and nuclear disaster that devastated its north-eastern coast and left about 18,500 people dead or missing.

 "We can't help but feel sorrow when we think about the suffering of those who lost beloved family members, relatives and friends," Mr Abe said.